-Azipod propulsion is designed for the preferential use of the (directly driven) pulling propeller when driving in the Ahead direction.
-The type 2100 Azipod is azimuthing (steering around its vertical axis) infinitely by 360° and is available generally for power ratings of between 13 and 18 MW, depending on the propeller design.
+The Azipod XO2100 and XO2300 are the successors to the classic "V21" and "V23" series Azipod products.
+Azipod propulsion is designed for the preferential use of the (directly driven) pulling propeller when driving in the ahead direction.
+The type XO2100 and XO2300 Azipod propulsion units are available generally for power ratings of between 13 - 18 MW and 18 - 23 MW respectively.
+The power rating is depending on the propeller design.

-The full ship system consists of the required number of Azipod steering propulsors, plus the delivery of an "ACS" series marine Propulsion Power Drive per each Azipod.
-Additionally, propulsion supply transformers (if needed), a remote control system, and the power plant (generators, switchboards) are usually included in the scope of the delivery.
+The full ship system consists of the required number of Azipod steering propulsors, plus the delivery of an PWM type marine Propulsion Power Drive per each Azipod.
+Additionally, propulsion supply transformers (if needed), a remote control system, and the power plant (generators, switchboards and transformers) are usually included in the scope of the delivery.

-Figure 1-1 Basic arrangement of the Azipod XO2100
+Figure 1-1 Basic arrangement of the Azipod XO

-1.2 Main points in the Azipod XO2100 evolution
+1.2 Improvements in the Azipod xo series

-Subject Highlights Α. Re-designed access and work arrangements inside the Propulsion Module Safer work with extended possibilities for inspections and preventive maintenance В. More streamlined design of the Propulsion Module, and the new propeller blades and hub Better hydrodynamic efficiency.
-Improved versatility for propeller installation procedures C. Re-design of the propeller shaft bearings and seals to improve the life cycle cost prognosis Possibility to change shaft seals while in port.
-New thrust bearing assembly with traditional white metal slide pad elements for the axial forces, pads exchangeable while in port.
-D. Fully electro-mechanical steering gear Contemporary solution with steering speed regulation versatility and no need for pres- sure hydraulics E. In-house integrated manual remote controls for the Bridge and for the Engine Control Room Readily adaptable modularity for improved ergonomics, efficient ship handling and project-specific Bridge design integration.
+Subject Benefit A. Easy access and work arrangements inside the Propulsion Module Safer work with extended possibilities for inspections and preventive maintenance В. Streamlined design of the Propulsion Module, and the propeller blades and hub Better hydrodynamic efficiency.
+Improved versatility for propeller instal- lation procedures C. Design of the propeller shaft bearings and seals to improve the life cycle cost prognosis Possibility to change shaft seals while in port.
+Thrust bearing assembly with traditional white metal slide pad elements for the axial forces, pads exchangeable while in port.
+D. Fully electro-mechanical steering gear Contemporary solution with steering speed regulation versatility and no need for pressure hydraulics E. In-house designed remote controls for the Bridge and for the Engine Control Room Readily adaptable modularity for improved ergonomics, efficient ship handling and project-specific Bridge design integration.
 F. Advanced "Propulsion Condition Monitoring System", as a variety of options Improved tool allowing continuous monitoring of the Azipod system